Unified Triplet-Level Hallucination Evaluation for Large Vision-Language Models: Unified Hallucination Evaluation Framework Formulation

 \subsection{Evaluation Pipeline}

-With the definitions and evaluation metrics provided in~\sref{sec:definition} and~\sref{sec:eval_metrics}, the remaining problems contain two parts: 1) how to extract the knowledge graph $G_\theta$ from LVLM responses $A_\theta$, and 2) how to judge a triplet in $G_\theta$ is hallucinated or not.
+With the definitions and evaluation metrics provided in~\sref{sec:definition} and~\sref{sec:eval_metrics}, the remaining problems contain two folds: 1) how to extract the knowledge graph $G_\theta$ from LVLM responses $A_\theta$, and 2) how to judge whether a triplet in $G_\theta$ is hallucinated or not.
 The overview of our pipeline is illustrated in~\fref{fig:pipeline_comparison}.

 \paragraph{Knowledge Graph Extraction.} Given an LVLM response $A_{\theta}$ with the corresponding question $Q$ and image $I$, we extract the knowledge graph $G_{\theta}$ from $A_{\theta}$ via prompting GPT-4.
-Check our prompt for knowledge graph extraction in~\fref{fig:prompt_triplet_extract}.
-Afterward, we propose two different strategies to judge whether a triplet $(v_1, e, v_2)\in G_\theta$ includes hallucination based on the ground truth answer $A$ and the image scene graph $G$, as described in the following.
+Check our prompt for knowledge graph extraction in Appendix~\sref{sec: GPT-4extract}.
+Afterwards, we propose two different strategies to judge whether a triplet $(v_1, e, v_2)\in G_\theta$ includes hallucination based on the ground truth answer $A$ and the image scene graph $G$, as described in the following.

-\paragraph{NLI Judge.} The first strategy is implemented with a natural language inference (NLI)~\cite{reimers2019sentence} model~\footnote{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}.
+\paragraph{NLI Judge.} The first strategy is implemented with a natural language inference (NLI)~\citep{reimers2019sentence} model~\footnote{\url{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}}.
 Specifically, given an extracted triplet, we first calculate its cosine similarity scores with all triplets in the image scene graph $G$ and only retain those ground truth (GT) triplets with similarity scores greater than 0.5 to refine the information that will be used for the NLI model.
 If no triplets in $G$ meet this criterion, only the top three GT triplets with the highest similarity scores will be kept, which are then taken as ground truth inputs for the NLI model to make predictions.
 If the NLI score between the extracted triplet and ground truth triplets is lower than 0.6, suggesting the extracted triplet cannot be induced based on GT triplets, and therefore, resulting in a hallucination.

+To determine the threshold, we randomly selected question instances from 10 images and reviewed the set of filtered triplets that were returned.
+The similarity score threshold was adjusted to 0.5 for the most reasonable returned triplets.
+These triplets later concatenate together as the ground truth required for generating NLI judgments.
+In determining if a generated triplet was hallucinated, we further review the NLI judgment results in different thresholds, ultimately deciding on a threshold of 0.6.